-We will explain everything in simple language; from introduction and definition to how it works and connects with other concepts, we will cover every aspect so that you can master it.
+We will explain everything in simple language, from introduction and definition to how it works and connects with other concepts.
+We will cover every aspect so that you can master it.

 The Camera Shutter

 It is due to the camera’s shutter, the shutter speed exists.
-The camera shutter is basically a curtain that stands in front of the camera sensor and remains closed until the camera is fired.
+The camera shutter is a curtain that stands in front of the camera sensor and remains closed until the camera is fired.

 As soon as the sensor collects the light, the camera’s shutter immediately closes down so that no more light can hit the sensor.

 For firing the camera, you need to press a button, and that button is known as the “shutter button,” as it eventually leads to the trigger, which opens and closes the shutter and results in the image being captured.